A Work in progress, my unfinished drawing of me and

 The guys who had lobbied and fundraised, to build and manage the first SSLU in Canada, allowed me to move in a year under the "legal" age in good faith.
 I was only seventeen and in grade twelve.
 I will never forget how wonderful and free I felt my first day in my own apartment, all on my own!
 Wish I could say I was on my best behaviour.
 Freedom came at a price and to make a really long story short, Jesus Christ saved my life from self destruction.
 But that is another story for another day.

-A favourite PCA I got to work with when I lived in Winnipeg,
+A favourite PCA I got to work with when I lived in Winnipeg, Canada for a college internship in 1990ish. |

 Do I?
 Don't I?